 A: Yes.
 You may revoke your proxy and change your vote at any time before the final vote at the Annual Meeting.
-After you submit your proxy, you may change your vote via the Internet or by telephone (in which case only your latest Internet or
+After you submit your proxy, you may change your vote via the Internet or by telephone (in which case only your latest Internet or telephone proxy submitted prior to the Annual Meeting will be counted), by signing and returning a new proxy card or voting instruction form with a later date, or by attending the Annual Meeting and voting.
+However, your virtual attendance at the Annual Meeting will not automatically revoke your proxy unless you properly vote during the Annual Meeting or specifically request that your prior proxy be revoked by delivering written notice to Uniti's Secretary prior to the Annual Meeting at 2101 Riverfront Drive, Suite A, Little Rock, Arkansas 72202.

-- Q: What does it mean if I receive more than one proxy card or voting instruction form? - A: If your shares are registered differently, or if they are held in more than one account, you will receive more than one proxy card or voting instruction form.
+Q: What does it mean if I receive more than one proxy card or voting instruction form?

+A: If your shares are registered differently, or if they are held in more than one account, you will receive more than one proxy card or voting instruction form.
 Please follow the instructions on each proxy card or voting instruction form to ensure that all of your shares are voted.
 Please sign each proxy card exactly as your name appears on the card.
 For joint accounts, each owner must sign the proxy card.
-When signing as executor, administrator, attorney, trustee, guardian, etc., please print your full title on the proxy card. - Q: Where can I find the voting results of the Annual Meeting? - A: Uniti will announce preliminary voting results at the Annual Meeting and disclose final results in a Current Report on Form 8-K filed with the U.S. Securities and Exchange Commission (the "SEC") within four business days after the Annual Meeting.
+When signing as executor, administrator, attorney, trustee, guardian, etc., please print your full title on the proxy card.

+Q: Where can I find the voting results of the Annual Meeting?

+A: Uniti will announce preliminary voting results at the Annual Meeting and disclose final results in a Current Report on Form 8-K filed with the U.S. Securities and Exchange Commission (the "SEC") within four business days after the Annual Meeting.